We are in the midst of redoing our company newsletter, well really starting back up again.

 How to create a compelling newsletter

 What makes email marketing effective?
-We’ve heard a variety of processes on creating compelling newsletters.
+We’ve heard a variety of processes on creating compelling newsletters and developing an email marketing plan.
 What we’ve learned is there is no one correct way of doing it.
 You’ll see that there are actually a few different routes you can take to create the most compelling newsletter for your audience.

 Ketan Kapoor from Mettl, brings up a good point, “To create a compelling newsletter, you must know the requirements and challenges of your audience beforehand”.
 He mentions that “if you try to create a “one size fits all” newsletter; your newsletter might fail from the start”.